MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

 Read through the comments, most of this should already be familiar to you.
 You may not have seen the last section of code in which you build a *SKAction.sequence*, which is simply joining actions together.
 In this case when the **Flip** animation is complete you want the sushi to be removed from the game.
-Currently in the code you are calling *removeFromParent()* to instantly remove the sushi, so the player will never see the anination.
+Currently in the code you are calling *removeFromParent()* to instantly remove the sushi, so the player will never see the animation.

 > [action]
 > Open *GameScene.swift* and replace the following inside `touchesBegan(_ touches:)`